Chipotle Rhubarb BBQ Sauce (RhuBarbecue Sauce)

 Point taken.
 Everyone has heard of strawberry rhubarb pie, but you want something different.
 Somehow, there is still a need for more rhubarb recipes, and I am more than happy to fulfill that need!
 (No rhubarb left behind in my house.)

-Here’s what I love about this rhubarb BBQ sauce: it’s the perfect combination of tangy and spicy, with just a little sweetness mixed in.
-It tastes a little fruity, but not so much tat you’d take a bite and ask if there is rhubarb in it.
+Here’s what I love about this rhubarb barbecue sauce: it’s the perfect combination of tangy and spicy, with just a little sweetness mixed in.
+It tastes a little fruity, but not in a cloyingly-sweet way since rhubarb itself is not sweet.
 It’s a more complex flavor than just tomato based BBQ sauce (and I’m truthfully not a big fan of Carolina-style sauces).

 And the best part of homemade barbecue sauce?
 Totally customizable!
 Make it spicier (or not).
 Leave it a thicker or dilute it to a thinner sauce for a glaze.
 The world is your (rhubarbecue sauce covered) oyster!